steebchen/specs/errors/Readme.md

 - Single errors or error arrays? (in the GraphQL layer for example?)
 Discussion https://www.notion.so/prismaio/Errors-Spec-Error-Arrays-4160085305444374a74f6a81b785e57a

 - Error slugs in place of error codes like: https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin/src/rules

+- Should known errors have a CTA?
+To create a GH issue?
+That might help funnel user input for better developer experience.
+This also teaches users about multiple repositories.